oazabir/HackerSpray/README.md

     Install-Package HackerSprayCore

 Or you can just drop the Hacker.XXX.dll files in the bin folder and proceed with the configuration.

-## Source code

-``Hacker.WebModule`` project contains ``HackerSprayHttpModule``, which you can use to implement configuration driven centralized defense for the entire website.

 ## Using Hacker Spray
 ### Step 1